PatoMarzi/InternetAccess/README.md

 # Introduction

 Internet has become a key part of our lives since its creation.
 So much so, that without access to the Internet, you are completely off the grid. <br>
-In this project, we play the role of a Data Analyst for the fictional company called _`Glide`_
+In this project, we play the role of a Data Analyst for the fictional company called <span style = 'color: green'>Glide</span>

 # Context